Marmaray, the 13.6-km (8.5-mile) rail

 Hour of Operation

-Fares for the Marmaray are the same as for Istanbul Metro lines.
+Fares for the Marmaray are the same as for Istanbul Metro lines. and, as with the Metro, ferries and other modes of transport, paying by Istanbulkart saves you nearly half the full fare.
 Children up to 5 years old ride free.
 Those 6 and older must pay the fare.
 More...

 The old suburban trains (banliyö trenleri) on the

 European and Asian shores have been stopped to allow their routes to be integrated into the new Marmaray (MAHR-mah-RYE) system.
-Service on these routes—west beyond Yenikapı and east beyond Ayrılık Çeşmesi—will be opened later so that trains can travel all the way to Halkalı on the European side of the Bosphorus and Gebze on the Asian side.
+Service on these routes—west beyond Yenikapı and east beyond Ayrılık Çeşmesi—will be opened at sometime in the future so that trains can travel all the way to Halkalı on the European side of the Bosphorus and Gebze on the Asian side.